-1520s, "measured or prescribed size," altered from scantlon, scantiloun "dimension" (c.
-1400), earlier a type of mason's tool for measuring thickness (c.
-1300), a shortening of Old French escantillon (Modern French échantillon "sample pattern"), of uncertain origin; perhaps ultimately from Latin scandere "to climb" (see scan (v.)).
-Sense influenced by scant.
-Meaning "small wooden beam" is 1660s.
+1520s, "measured or prescribed size," altered (to conform to -ling words) from earlier scantlon, scantiloun, scantillon "dimension" (c.
+1400), earlier a type of mason's rod for measuring thickness (c.
+1300), a shortening of Old French escantillon (Modern French échantillon "sample pattern"), which is of uncertain origin; traditionally regarded as a deformed word ultimately from Latin scandere "to climb" (see scan (v.)).
+The sense has been influenced by scant (adj.).
+Meaning "small wooden beam" is by 1660s.
 Related: Scantlings.

 updated on January 16, 2022